- Change of name deed

 Coronavirus - FAQs

-The Register Office remains closed to the public, however we are working and you can still contact us using the contact form below, by email or by telephone.
-Comprehensive information can be found on our website.
+The Register Office remains closed to the public, however we are providing all our services.
+You can contact us using the contact form below, by email or by telephone.
+Comprehensive information for all our services can be found on our website.

 We are registering deaths and stillbirths by telephone appointment.
 You do not need to attend the register office to register a death.
 We are adhering to Government guidance and will update this information as and when the situation changes.